Japanese occupation of the Philippines: The occupation

-The Japanese also sent "doctors" and "surgeons" to the Philippines, who performed human experimentation of native Filipinos.
+The Japanese also sent "doctors" and "surgeons" to the Philippines, who performed human experimentation on native Filipinos.
 Some of these experiments included amputations, dissections, and suturing blood vessels of live humans.
 Surgeons gruesomely performed vivisections on Filipinos.
 Before such experiments, the victims were forced by the Japanese to dig their own graves first.
-In some cases, the bodies of vivisected Filipinos were sewed back up, then the living victims were shot dead.
-In other cases, the vivisected victims were left with huge open stomachs then dumped in their graves along with their intestines and left to die.
-Many of the doctors and surgeons who performed their human experimentations kept quiet about their deeds until some information came out decades after the war.
+In some cases, the bodies of vivisected Filipinos were sewn back up, then the living victims were shot dead.
+In other cases, the vivisected victims were left with huge open stomachs and then dumped in their graves along with their intestines and left to die.
+Many of the doctors and surgeons who performed their human experiments kept quiet about their deeds until some information came out decades after the war.
 In those cases, the "wartime friends" of the doctors who exposed their own acts tried to prevent the historical stories from coming out to the public in a bid to defend Japanese war crimes.
 The majority of the doctors, however, never spoke about their crimes and remained at-large in Japan until their comfortable retirement.
-Some Japanese ultra-nationalists have harassed doctors who wanted to tell about the crimes they committed during the war.
-After the war, then General Douglas MacArthur hid facts about Japan's human experimentation from the war crimes tribunal.
-His actions pardoned those who committed the human experimentations.
-The United States afterwards received human experimentation data from Japan, as exchange for MacArthur's actions which protected Japanese war criminals from legal persecution.
+Some Japanese ultra-nationalists have harassed doctors who wanted to talk about the crimes they committed during the war.
+After the war, then General Douglas MacArthur decided to withhold information about Japan's human experimentation from the war crimes tribunal in the interest of improving of American-Japanese relations amid the growing threat of communism.
+This prevented persecution of the Japanese doctors involved.
+The United States afterwards received human experimentation data from Japan in exchange for MacArthur's actions.